 Sound Boxes – We read about sound boxes in Marie Clay’s work and used them in our small groups.
 (You may have heard of them as Elkonin sound boxes.)
 We have provided two, three, four and five letter templates.
 Simply choose the one that fits the word a student is working on and grab chips for them to use.
 (If you aren’t familiar with these, there are several tutorials on YouTube.)

 Building Words: Onset/Rime Mats – For these mats you can quickly write a rime for each student in the center cloud.
-Then the students’ tasks are to create other real words with the same rime by adding different onsets.
+Students will then create other real words with the same rime by adding different onsets.

 - Choose a word to cover with a small piece of a Post-it note.
 (Cut it so that it covers only the word and so that you can uncover the first letter or letters for the initial sound in the word.)